NVIDIA/aistore/deploy/test/README.md

-## Docker

-To allow fast development and painless testing we provide script which allow you to run all tests inside Docker.
-This way you are able to rebuild your local sources, change tests and play with local development without worrying if the changes you've made might impact the tests you are currently running for other branch/feature.
+To support development and testing we include here a script to run all tests inside a docker container.
+This way you are can rebuild your local sources, change tests, and play with local development without worrying that the changes you've made impact other tests or other deployments.

-To start testing Docker run:
+To start testing, run:

 ```console
 $ ./docker/test.sh --name=your_container_name